beejjorgensen/bgc/src/bgc_part_0725_io.md

 ## The `FILE*` Data Type

-When we do any kind of I/O in C, we do so though a piece of data that you get in the form of a `FILE*` type.
+When we do any kind of I/O in C, we do so through a piece of data that you get in the form of a `FILE*` type.
 This `FILE*` holds all the information needed to communicate with the I/O subsystem about which file you have open, where you are in the file, and so on.